ECP-WarpX/impactx/docs/source/usage/python.rst

    :param cos_coefficients: array of ``float`` cosine coefficients in Fourier expansion of on-axis electric field Ez (optional); default is a 9-cell TESLA superconducting cavity model from `DOI:10.1103/PhysRevSTAB.3.092001 <https://doi.org/10.1103/PhysRevSTAB.3.092001>`__

    :param cos_coefficients: array of ``float`` sine coefficients in Fourier expansion of on-axis electric field Ez (optional); default is a 9-cell TESLA superconducting cavity model from `DOI:10.1103/PhysRevSTAB.3.092001 <https://doi.org/10.1103/PhysRevSTAB.3.092001>`__
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param mapsteps: number of integration steps per slice used for map and reference particle push in applied fields
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.Sbend(ds, rc, nslice=1)
+.. py:class:: impactx.elements.Sbend(ds, rc, dx=0, dy=0, rotation=0, nslice=1)

    An ideal sector bend.

    :param ds: Segment length in m.
    :param rc: Radius of curvature in m.
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.ExactSbend(ds, phi, B, nslice=1)
+.. py:class:: impactx.elements.ExactSbend(ds, phi, B, dx=0, dy=0, rotation=0, nslice=1)

    An ideal sector bend using the exact nonlinear map.
 The model consists of a uniform bending field B_y with a hard edge.
 Pole faces are normal to the entry and exit velocity of the reference particle.

    References:

    * D. L. Bruhwiler et al, in Proc. of EPAC 98, pp. 1171-1173 (1998).
    * E. Forest et al, Part.
 Accel.
 45, pp. 65-94 (1994).

    :param ds: Segment length in m.
    :param phi: Bend angle in degrees.
    :param B: Magnetic field in Tesla; when B = 0 (default), the reference bending radius is defined by r0 = length / (angle in rad),   corresponding to a magnetic field of B = rigidity / r0; otherwise the reference bending radius is defined by r0 = rigidity / B.
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]
    :param nslice: number of slices used for the application of space charge

-.. py:class:: impactx.elements.Buncher(V, k)
+.. py:class:: impactx.elements.Buncher(V, k, dx=0, dy=0, rotation=0)

    A short RF cavity element at zero crossing for bunching (MaryLie model).

    :param V: Normalized RF voltage drop V = Emax*L/(c*Brho)
    :param k: Wavenumber of RF in 1/m
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]

-.. py:class:: impactx.elements.ShortRF(V, freq, phase)
+.. py:class:: impactx.elements.ShortRF(V, freq, phase, dx=0, dy=0, rotation=0)

    A short RF cavity element (MAD-X model).

    :param V: Normalized RF voltage V = maximum energy gain/(m*c^2)
    :param freq: RF frequency in Hz
    :param phase: RF synchronous phase in degrees (phase = 0 corresponds to maximum energy gain, phase = -90 corresponds go zero energy gain for bunching)
+   :param dx: horizontal translation error in m
+   :param dy: vertical translation error in m
+   :param rotation: rotation error in the transverse plane [degrees]

-.. py:class:: impactx.elements.ChrUniformAcc(ds, k, nslice=1)
+.. py:class:: impactx.elements.ChrUniformAcc(ds, k, dx=0, dy=0, rotation=0, nslice=1)

    A region of constant Ez and Bz for uniform acceleration, with chromatic effects included.
    The Hamiltonian is expanded through second order in the transverse variables (x,px,y,py),